bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 * Avoid recreating the constraints for each variant.
   They have the same form anyway.
   Instead, try to come up with a way to leverage [solving under assumptions](https://theory.stanford.edu/~nikolaj/programmingz3.html#sec-assumptions), i.e. delete `encode_variant` and rather communicate the observed patterns by passing appropriate assumptions to the `check` function.
-* Instead of solving each of the 200 problem instances separately, try to combine them all into a single set of constraints.
+* Alternatively, instead of solving each of the 200 problem instances separately, try to combine them all into a single set of constraints.
   A single invocation of `check` shall suffice to solve the complete puzzle.
 * Assuming you do implement the above suggestion, try feeding the constraints to a dedicated SAT solver for another performance gain.
   Have a look at [this section](/blog/generating-crosswords-with-sat-smt/#cnf-export) from a previous post, if you need some guidance on how to do this.